khanlou/Meridian/Documentation/16 -  Deploying to Heroku.md

 3. Ensure your database URL is being accessed by the environment variable named `DATABASE_URL`.
 You can access this in Swift like so:

         ProcessInfo.processInfo.environment["DATABASE_URL"]

+Lastly, if you are using `swift-backtrace` to log any crashes, you should set the `SWIFT_BUILD_FLAGS` config variable (on Heroku) to `-Xswiftc -g`.
+This will ensure that debug symbols are emitted in the binary and can be read by Backtrace.